MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-play-multiplayer-with-matchmaking.md

 ms.localizationpriority: medium
 ---

-# Finding a multiplayer game by using SmartMatch
+# Finding a multiplayer game by using SmartMatch using Multiplayer Manager

 Sometimes, a gamer may not have enough friends online when they want to play a game, or they just want to play against random people online.
 You can use the Xbox Live SmartMatch service to find other Xbox Live players.